November 4, 2025, Statewide Special Election

 Proposition 50: Temporarily Change Congressional District Lines

-- Information about Proposition 50 was published soon in the State Voter Guide.
+Information about Proposition 50 was published in the State Voter Guide.

 State Election Links